paralevel/safari-always-right-tab/README.md

-# Always position new tabs to the immediate right of the current tab in Safari on macOS
+# Always position new tabs to the immediate right of the current tab in Safari on macOS Tahoe 26

 <br>